quietlychris/tsuga/README.md

 ### Fully-Connected Network Example for MNIST
 Tsuga currently uses the [Builder](https://xaeroxe.github.io/init-struct-pattern/) pattern for constructing fully-connected networks.
 Since networks are complex compound structures, this pattern helps to make the layout of the network explicit and modular.

-This example builds a fully-connected network with two hidden layers, and trains it using a batch SGD size of 200 records over 1000 iterations in 3.22 s, achieving an accuracy of >92%.
-The same network with 3000 iterations can be run in 8.18s for an accuracy of >95%.
+The following is a reduced-code example of building a network to train on/evaluate the MNIST (or Fashion MNIST) data set.
+Including unpacking the MNIST binary files, this network achieves:
+- An accuracy of ~91.5% over 1000 iterations in 3.65 seconds
+- An accuracy of ~97.1% over 10,000 iterations in 29.43 seconds

 This example can be run using `$ cargo run --release --example mnist`